libraries/ccc-locks/docs/eth.md

 1. Perform a [Keccak](https://github.com/ethereum/eth-hash) hash over the uncompressed secp256k1 pubkey (64 bytes).
 2. Take the trailing 20 bytes of the hash result.

-## Supported Ethereum Addresses

-The secp256k1 pubkey hash can be decoded from an Ethereum address in hexadecimal format.
+The secp256k1 pubkey hash can be also decoded from an Ethereum address in hexadecimal format.

 ## Witness